-Nielsen’s first consumer mobile app launched in US
+Nielsen’s first consumer mobile app launched in USINQUIRER.net US Bureau

 NEW YORK—Nielsen, a leading global provider of information and analysis of what consumers watch and buy, launched Nielsen Topten, a mobile app that provides insight into trends across a variety of media and product categories.